ZiruiSongBest/WereBench/README.md

 ## How to Cite

-If you use WereBench, please cite the project and the associated paper (fill in final metadata as available):
+If you use WereBench, please cite the project and the associated paper: